Mindset Force Management LLC

 There are four elements that must be present at a minimum level in order to have a use of force to be reasonable.
 This course provides instructor level knowledge in all four.
 Selected Supreme Court and Circuit Courts of Appeals cases are covered to provide a comprehensive understanding of use of force assessment and risk management.
 Applied use of force concepts reduce the likelihood of the "silo" effect between use of force areas (firearms, defensive tactics, communication, etc.).
 Understanding and being able to assess common physical skills used in law enforcement improves practical effectiveness and prevents training scars.

 Knowledge and Physical skills are not enough for officers to have the ability to use force reasonably.
 Research indicates our brains want to make decisions differently under stress than without it.
-All law enforcement decision making models do not address this key factor.
+All law enforcement decision-making models do not address this key factor.
 Also, current models are too broad and are not brought down to the process level.
 In other words, they are not practical for field use and fail under rapidly evolving circumstances.
-We have designed "Branched Decision Making" specifically for law enforcement.
-This is a binary decision making process that works with the stress response.
-It improves decision making speed while managing stress.
+We have designed "Branched Force Decision Making" specifically for law enforcement.
+This is a binary decision-making process that works with the stress response.
+It improves decision-making speed while managing stress.
 It gives officers the ability to act reasonably, assess, and critically think in the moment.
 It is simple and does not need to be changed for different levels of threat.
-This process utilizes de-escalation skills without compromising safety or the need to act immediately.
+This process integrates de-escalation skills without compromising safety or the need to act immediately.
 It allows for improved recall of critical thinking and decision making for documentation.
 Since this is a process it can be objectively evaluated and assessed.